Martin Barry Photography

 Concordia School of Irish Studies

 Laval group offering Quebecois and international traditional dance workshops with live music, plus music workshops.
 Sounds like fun!
 The site also has tons of Quebec sheet music with recordings.

-The SPDTQ is a local organization that promotes the traditional dance of Quebec.
+EspaceTRAD is a Montreal organization that promotes the traditional arts of Quebec.
 It organizes numerous activities, notably the "École des arts de la veillée" music school, the "Veillées du Plateau" dances every third Saturday of the month, and the "Vendredi trad lib" sessions of traditional Quebecois music and singing.

 St. Patrick's Society of Montreal

 Our chief patron.
 Lists events and membership information.
 Subscribe to their newsletter, Nuacht or read it online.